 Update (Feb 5, 2020)

 Looks like Johns Hopkins has made several of the improvements I recommended in their dashboard (yay!)
-Here's a new screen-capture of their new/improved dashboard.
-Looking good JH!
+Here's a screen-capture of their new/improved dashboard.
+Looking good Johns Hopkins!

 Update (Feb 9, 2020)

 Now that the virus has spread to many other countries, I have added drill-down links to my dashboard, so you can click the countries in the map, or the country names in the tables, and see a graph of that country's data.

 Some of my colleagues at SAS have created a Novel Coronavirus Report using SAS Visual Analytics that depicts the status, locations, spread and trend analysis of the coronavirus.
 Data is updated nightly.
 The ability to visualize the COVID-19 outbreak can help raise awareness, understand its impact and can ultimately assist in prevention efforts.
 View the public dashboard here to see maps based in ESRI, coronavirus statistics, and an animated timeline of worldwide spread.LEARN MORE | See all Coronavirus dashboard blog posts